Reception 2019 - 2020

 Welcome to Reception at St Anne’s Catholic Primary School

 A very warm welcome to our school.
 For those who haven't been with us in Nursery we would like to take this opportunity to wish you a warm 'St Anne's Welcome'.
-We are really excited about working with you and your child throughout the year and cannot wait to show you all of the exciting things Reception will be getting up to.

 We would like to introduce our team: